nishantvyas/taskmanager/PRIVACY.md

 ## Types of Data Processed

 ### Personal Productivity Data
+- Tasks and their descriptions
+- Task completion status and timestamps
 - Goals and target dates you set
-- Tasks and their descriptions
-- Task completion status
 - Project organization and preferences
 - Activity history for progress tracking